farmera/sare_grant/study_results_balloons.md

 With that sentiment in mind we discuss results obtained by experimenting with kites and balloon.
 __Figure 1__ is a RGB composite stitched together 'by hand' with the help of ground control points (GCPs) spray-painted into the field.
-Having GCPs in a set of images like this is critical to both stitch together a larger image and to compare image sets over successive days.
+Having GCPs in a set of images like this is critical to both stitch together the larger image and to compare image sets over successive days.
 To support this process we used an open source software known as [Fiji](https://fiji.sc/).
 Fiji is an image processing package that bundles an incredible variety of plugins to facilitate scientific image analysis.

 To determine the height of a flight we carefully measured and marked the kite's flight line.
-This set of captures was taken at a height of 125ft.
+This set of captures was taken at a height of 100ft.
 Maintaining a steady altitude like this with a kite can be a challenge when the wind is variable.

 #### JPEG versus RAW Format